 The EDF standard tariff targeted at the majority of SME businesses has fixed prices for the duration of the contract term.
 You can choose one, two or three year terms.
 There is a monthly, rather than daily, standing charge.

-- Green Saver Tariff: As the name suggests, the Green Saver Tariff is a green product using energy from alternative sources.
+As the name suggests, the Green Saver Tariff is a green product using energy from alternative sources.
 Businesses on this tariff are not charged the Climate Change Levy (CCL).
 You’ll also receive communication materials and certificates of your commitment to using renewable energy.

 Additional Benefits for EDF Customers

 In line with their competitors EDF provide helpful information and guidance on reducing general energy consumption.
 Their tips can be implemented for a low investment and have an almost immediate payback.
 This information either comes in the form of online guides or direct from their business advisor team.

 By reducing consumption you’ll also reduce the amount you pay and reduce your carbon footprint for standard tariffs.
 Research shows that companies involved with these schemes can save 10%-15% on an annual basis.
 This could mean savings of £250 for an average bill each year.

 EDF allows businesses to get online quotes or from their energy team via the telephone.
 You also receive online account management to submit meter readings and ensure the accuracy of your bills.